Tickling Fetish

 Overview

 A tickling fetish, clinically termed knismolagnia, is a sexual or strongly playful interest in tickling and the responses it evokes.
 The focus may rest on giving or receiving the sensation, on the involuntary laughter and squirming it triggers, or on the vulnerability and mock-helplessness of someone who cannot stop reacting.
+Also called titillagnia or knismophilia, it ranges from lighthearted affection to a focused niche fetish with its own vocabulary and community.
 This article traces the term's roots in tickle science and sexology, how the interest is expressed in consensual play, what little is known about its psychology and prevalence, and the consent and safety considerations that attend it.

 History & origins